EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 This just shows how deeply uneducated the "educated"

-, how terribly he misjudges his fellow
+Mr. Gingrich is, how terribly he misjudges his fellow

 Americans as short-sighted and misinformed and how